 Every film from Roger Ebert's "Great Movies" essays.

 Sean Penn’s 2001 drama with Jack Nicholson, Robin Wright, Sam Shepard, Helen Mirren and Vanessa Redgrave.
 A police chief about to retire pledges to help a woman find her daughter's killer.
-Based on a story by German writer Friedrich Dürrenmatt.
+Based on a story by Swiss writer Friedrich Dürrenmatt.

 The Pledge is an underrated gem that explores the nature of both promises and obsession, all wrapped up in the trappings of a stylish and high-quality thriller.
 Sean Penn's direction is out of this world, Chris Menge's cinematography is vibrant and lush, the music by Klaus Badelt and Hans Zimmer is simply haunting, and It's all topped off by a powerhouse of a performance by Jack Nicholson.